provenance-io/provenance/x/expiration/spec/06_queries.md

 ---
 ## AllExpirations

-The `AllExpirations` query retrieves all all expirations.
+The `AllExpirations` query retrieves all expirations.

 This query is paginated.